climatepolicyradar/global-stocktake/docs/README.md

 In our input files, we indicate where a certain keyword may have multiple synonyms or different linguistic expressions, such a present/past tense and singular/plural.
 These variations are then searched for automatically.
 This enables us to perform a precise and comprehensive search for each concept without exhaustively listing all its possible variations or linguistic expressions.

+There are two concepts for which our method is different: sectors and policy instruments.
+For these, as a mention of each doesn't necessary correspond to a mention of a single keyword or phrase within a paragraph, we train machine learning models to classify paragraphs as referring to zero or more sectors and/or policy instruments (see [Section 4](#4.-concept-assignment-using-machine-learning-classifiers)).

 ## 3. How we develop keyword lists

 ### 3.1 Using existing resources